Gurpreet12Kaur/VBA-SCRIPTING./README.md

 The stock's overall stock volume.

 To complete the challenge I went through our class recording and watch the youtube videos that will help me improve my skills using VBA scripting.

-Summarise what I did (talk about loops), including screenshots of results and vba what I was asked to do.